blackredws/EnvironmentalMonitoring/README.md

 This project implements an IoT Environmental Monitoring System using MQTT and Python.

-The system simulates environmental sensors that generate temperature and humidity data.

-The data is transmitted through an MQTT broker (Mosquitto), processed by a Python subscriber, and stored in different database platforms:
+The system simulates environmental sensors, transmits data through an MQTT broker, processes the data in Python, and stores it in multiple database platforms.

-* MySQL for temperature data
-* MongoDB for humidity data
-* Neo4j for sensor relationships

 ## Technologies Used